TheButlah/ProjectMARS/README.md

   - Provides a novel generalization for it for N>=0 spatial dimensions.

 ## Permission for Use
 Please feel free to use this library in your own non-commercial work!
 Just be sure to cite me in the paper and code.
-If you found it especially useful and want it for commercial work, why not [hire me](mailto:rjbutler.main@gmail.com)! ( ͡ᵔ ͜ʖ ͡ᵔ )
+If you found it especially useful and want it for commercial work, ask me first.
+Or even [hire me](mailto:rjbutler.main@gmail.com)! ( ͡ᵔ ͜ʖ ͡ᵔ )